-The GUDP-secretariat will conduct the eligibility check for project-applications with danish participation.
-After that the call follows a 1-step competitive selection procedure.
-The evaluation of the project is done by the CORE Organic cofunds third call expert panel.
+The GUDP-secretariat will conduct the eligibility check for project-applications with Danish participation.
+After that, the call follows a 1-step competitive selection procedure.
+The evaluation of the project is done by the joint call expert panel.
 If the scientific quality is not considered eligible for support, the project cannot receive a grant.
-If the scientific quality is considered eligible for support, the final decision on funding the projects.
+If the scientific quality is considered eligible for support, the GUDP-board will take the final decision on funding the projects.